FriedaTims-Jansma/FriedaTims-Jansma/README.md

 ### Hi there, I'm Frieda 👋

-- 🔭 I’m currently working on <b>"How to boost the profit of a marketing campaign?"<b> With Python; Random Forest Classifier(RFC) & Customer Lifetime Value(CLV).
+- 🔭 I’m currently working on <b>"How to boost the profit of a marketing campaign?"</b> With Python; Random Forest Classifier(RFC) & Customer Lifetime Value(CLV).

 - 🌱 I’m currently learning Intermediate SQL, Tableau, Google Cloud Platform (GCP).